chloe0x0/wmatrix/README.md

 # matrix
-A matrix terminal in C
+A matrix terminal in C (in windows)